Myanmar Navy: Naval infantry

 The Myanmar Navy formed a naval infantry battalion of 800 men in 1964, and a second battalion in 1967.
 They battalions traditionally are deployed mainly in the Arakan, Tenasserim, and Irrawaddy delta coastal regions primarily to assist in the army's counter-insurgency operations (COIN).

 Navy SEALs

 The Myanmar Navy Sea, Air and Land (SEAL) Teams, commonly known as Myanmar Navy SEALs (တပ်မတော် (ရေ) အထူးစစ်ဆင်ရေးတပ်ဖွဲ့) were probably formed in the early 2010s.
-The Myanmar Navy SEALs are particularly trained for special operation missions such as Hostage rescue, Counter-terrorism and Counter narcotic operations.
+The Myanmar Navy SEALs are particularly trained for special operation missions such as hostage rescue, counter-terrorism and counter narcotic operations.
 The selection process and training curriculum is claimed to be similar to United States Navy SEAL selection and training.
+The Myanmar Navy SEALs are officially known as the Myanmar Navy Special Operations Task Force.

 Naval base air defence force

 Previously, Myanmar Naval air defence forces used Bofors 40mm & ZPU-2 AAA for naval bases.